 The confluence of these trends demand a look into how a successful precinct may evolve over time.

-... net zero emissions
+In 2020...

 ... net zero emissions is best practice and zero waste is a distant aspiration.
 Projects are comprised of mostly virgin raw materials.